-- Incident Response continues even after controls and treatment strategies are in place. - Further treatments and controls are required. - Activation of the Field Incident Management Team (FIMT) is required. - Activation of the Corporate Incident Support Team (CIST) is required.
+- Incident Response continues even after controls and treatment strategies are in place. - Further treatments and controls are required. - Activation of the Field Incident Management Team (FIMT) is required. - Notification to the Corporate Incident Support Team (CIST) is required.
+Activation of the Corporate Incident Support Team (CIST) is required.